Solved Problem on Static Equilibrium

 a) The gravitational force is given by

-Equations (II), (III), and (IV) can be written as a system of three equations in three unknowns, N, T and M
+Equations (II), (III), and (IV) can be written as a system of three equations with three unknowns (N, T and M)

 solving the first equation of the system (V) for the tension force